kromerm/adfdataflowdocs/Transformations/adf-data-flow-lookup-transformation.md

 Select the key fields that you wish to match on between the incoming stream fields and the fields from the reference source.
 You must first have created a new source on the Data Flow design canvas to use as the right-side for the lookup.

 When matches are found, the resulting rows and columns from the reference source will be added to your data flow.
-You can choose which fields of interest that you wish to include in your Sink at the end of your Data Flow.
+You can choose which fields of interest that you wish to include in your Sink at the end of your Data Flow or use the Select tranformation for column selectivity.